TiendaNube/api-docs/guides/Payment Provider/README.md

 ### Available Checkout Payment Options

-Currently, there are two mainstream Checkout Payment Options.
-Below are quick descriptions of these to put some context and make sure the reader is aligned with both concepts.
+Currently, there are three mainstream Checkout Payment Options.
+Below are quick descriptions of these to give some context and to align the reader with these concepts.

-#### Redirect Checkout Payment Option
+#### External Payment Option

 Pretty much a standard redirect payment flow: